asalnesar/travel-recommender-gr/README.md

 # travel-recommender
-A recommender system of travel destinations
+A new technique to visualize destination recommender systems

+## Demo
+A demo of this interface is available on https://travel-recommender-tum.netlify.app/
 ## Getting Started

 You need git to clone our repository.